Religion in Hungary: Christianity

 Some of the eastern parts of the country, especially around Debrecen (nicknamed "the Calvinist Rome"), still have significant Protestant communities.
 The Reformed Church in Hungary is the second-largest church in Hungary with 1,153,442 adherents as of 2011.
 The church has 1,249 congregations, 27 presbyteries, and 1,550 ministers.
 The Reformed Church supports 129 educational institutions and has 4 theological seminaries, located in Debrecen, Sárospatak, Pápa, and Budapest.

 Lutheranism is the third main historical Christian denomination in Hungary.
 It was introduced by Saxon settlers in the early 16th century, but after its brief efflorescence, the introduction of the Reformed Church and the Counter-Reformation made it almost non-existent amongst Hungarians up to the late 17th century.
 Later it was re-introduced through inward migration by Saxons and Slovaks.
 Today, the Evangelical-Lutheran Church in Hungary is a small minority in Hungary.
 Despite its relatively small number of adherents, it had a strong power and influence in internal politics since Hungary's independence from the strongly Catholic Habsburg Empire.

-The proportion of all Protestantism in Hungary has decreased from around 27% in the early 20th century to about 16% in the early 21st century.
+The proportion of Protestants in Hungary decreased from around 27% in the early 20th century to about 16% in the early 21st century.
 Eastern Orthodoxy in Hungary has been the religion mainly of certain national minorities in the country, notably Romanians, Rusyns, Ukrainians, and Serbs.
 Hungary has also been the home of a sizable Armenian Catholic community.
 They worship according to the Armenian Rite, but they have united with the Catholic Church under the primacy of the Pope.
 Some of the Armenians in Hungary are adherents of the Armenian Apostolic Church.

 The Church of Jesus Christ of Latter-day Saints was legally recognized in Hungary in June 1988 and its first meetinghouse in the country was dedicated in October of the following year by President Thomas S. Monson.
 In June 1990, the Hungary Budapest Mission was created, followed by the first stake in June 2006.
 The mission, its districts, and the Budapest Hungary Stake together contain twenty-two wards and branches serving approximately 5000 members.